Skip to Content

 apply rubio monocoat oil plus 2c to epoxy wood table live edge

-I allow the finish to sit for roughly 10 minutes to make certain the molecular bond reaction occurs.
+Allow the finish to sit for roughly 10 minutes to make certain the molecular bond reaction occurs.

 apply rubio monocoat to epoxy table top

-As a last step, I use my Festool RO125 sander in rotary mode with no vacuum attached to completely remove the excess.
+As a last step, use my Festool RO125 sander in rotary mode with no vacuum attached to completely remove the excess.

 how to apply rubio monocoat oil plus 2c to a table